johnmidgley/opencola-alpha/README.md

 # opencola-alpha

 Welcome to the OpenCola alpha.
 We look forward to hearing your feedback and getting help ironing out the wrinkles.

-While most of the foundation is complete, there are some key missing features that we're working on.
+While most of the foundation is complete, we will continually be working on adding new features.

-Feel free to add issues your come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo.
-We have also set up a forum on discord to help users as well as let them help each other.
+Feel free to add issues your come across to [issues](https://github.com/johnmidgley/opencola-alpha/issues) for this repo or email dev@opencola.io.

 You're also welcome to share this alpha with friends, but we are limited on the amount of support we can provide, so we will prioritize those on the alpha list.